JoaoOtavioSegantini/book-it/README.md

 API_SECRET=`create account in https://cloudinary.com and store respective variable` NEXTAUTH_URL=http://localhost:3000

+The cloudinary envoriment variables are defined in .env.example, set your values with your keys created in your cloudinary account.

 If you set jwt.encryption: true in next-auth configuration, you must set the JWT_ENCRYPTION_KEY env variable using:
 JWT_ENCRYPTION_KEY=`npx node-jose-tools newkey -s 256 -t oct -a A256GCM -u enc` and define variable in next-auth
 configuration: jwt.encryptionKey: process.env.JWT_ENCRYPTION_KEY